Swift

 * Validate that my integration respects documented behavior:

-* SDK is initialized before sending events.
+* SDK is initialized during app startup before sending events.

 * I understand that events are queued and processed asynchronously and that revenue ranges and conversion windows are handled by the SDK.